 Full-time tenured faculty are eligible to apply for paid leave if they will have completed six years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
 Full-time tenured faculty previously awarded a Competitive Instructional Leave or a Competitive Research Leave may take another leave after having completed at least three years in residence at DePaul.
 This three-year period begins subsequent to the completion of the prior leave.
 In addition, (a) no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period will start when the first leave begins), and (b) total salary payments provided by the university for leave(s) taken during a six-year period may not exceed one-half of a faculty member's prorated annual contract salary.

 Applications are due on December 15th of the academic year preceding the academic year of the requested leave (e.g., faculty applying for a leave in 2017–18 must submit their applications by December 15, 2016).
-Supporting documents provided by the applicant's chair or dean are due by January 10th of the academic year preceeding the academic year of the requested leave.
+Letters of support from the applicant's chair (if applicable) and dean are due no later than January 15th.

 How to Apply

 Applicants should submit the following through Campus Connect (click on "Grant Proposals" in the "Faculty Center" section) by the appropriate deadline:

 - Leave title